giftyemefatechhub/sustainableproject/public/doc/work-with-a-example-python-development-repo.md

 make codestyle
 ```

 Your code might be updated to obey the codestyle "black".
+Having a unified codestyle is essential when working in teams.